Malick Touré: International career

 In 2015, Touré was part of the Mali under-20 national team at the 2015 FIFA U-20 World Cup in New Zealand where he participated in six matches.
 He started in the first match, a 2–0 victory against Mexico, but in the remaining matches he came on as a substitute, with Mali finishing in third place.

+Death

+Touré died of a heart attack on 11 September 2024, at the age of 28.